kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Alice Fearn, Simon Lipkin, Brenda Edwards, & Oliver Tompsett

+## I'll Say She Is: The Lost Marx Brothers Musical

+#### I'll Say She Is - Off-Broadway / NY International Fringe Festival - August 18, 2014
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Noah Diamond (Groucho), Seth Sheldon (Harpo), Robert Pinnock (Chico), Aristotle Stamat (Zeppo)

+NOTES
+: A production of what was the first Marx Brothers Broadway musical in 1924; not very well filmed, from the audience in what looks like a lap-shot with spotlight washout and not in focus; good sound B-

 ## If/Then

 #### If/Then - Broadway - March 8, 2014 (Preview)